35 Wonderfully Candid Photos For The Duchess Of Cambridge's 35th Birthday

 -

-The Duchess of Cambridge smiles as she visits the Canadian Coast Guard and Vancouver First Responders Event at Kitsilano Coastguard Station in Vancouver, Canada.
+The Duchess of Cambridge smiles as she visits the Canadian Coast Guard and Vancouver First Responders Event at Kitsilano Coastguard Station in Vancouver, Canada on Sept.
+25, 2016.